 She testified!
 Which is an oddity.
 Under prosecution questioning and in her testimony was the fact that she did not apply any tactical medicine methods to the save the guy.
 And she had some very handy too in a police backpack she was carrying.
 She did call 911, etc. but didn’t do much for the dying right away.
 This received many grimaces in court.
 It suggests a negativity.
 An uncaring intent.
 A secret racism is claimed.
 It fortified a guilty verdict.
 This is just one example of what I am talking about

 Even the military can suffer from this.
-Think about Navy SEAL Gallagher recently accused of war crimes and killing off a wounded teenager-combatant for one example.
+Think about Navy SEAL Gallagher’s court-martial, once accused of war crimes- “killing off” a wounded teenager-combatant by not treating him or not treating him properly.
 One of the contentions was he did not treat the wounded enemy teen properly.
 (Read about it in The Man in the Arena)

 Trouble for the military, the on-duty and off-duty police officer.
 But, in a criminal or civil court what then for a citizen?
 Aside from off-duty Amber, it is becoming more and more apparent to me through the years that if you shoot someone in self defense, the “law” – be it civil or criminal, the carefully selected jury, the media, is going to ponder in a later calm and cool courtroom and want to know, want to ask you why you did or did not try to save the life after you shot them.
 Could you?
 Should you?
 Would you?
 Can you articulate why?